 Spinal injury claims tend to be high-stakes cases with extensive damages.
 Insurance companies have teams of lawyers to fight your claim to minimize their payout.
 You need an experienced personal injury attorney by your side to protect your rights and fight for the compensation you deserve.
 At Fountain Law Firm, P.C. in Indianapolis, we are as tough as we need to be to satisfactorily resolve your case.
 You don’t pay us anything until you receive your settlement.

-The top four causes of spinal injuries are motor vehicle accidents, falls, acts of violence, and accidents during sports and recreational activities.* Furthermore, alcohol is also a factor in about one fourth of spinal injury accidents.
+The top four causes of spinal injuries are car accidents, falls, acts of violence, and accidents during sports and recreational activities.
+Furthermore, alcohol is also a factor in about one fourth of spinal injury accidents.
 If you have been involved in any of these accidents or events, you should be aware of whether you are showing any signs of spinal injuries.
 Immediate medical attention can limit the symptoms of spinal injuries, and possibly keep the injuries from affecting your life in such a significant way.
 Furthermore, if you have been diagnosed with a spinal injury, you should also consult with a spinal cord injury lawyer to see if you can receive medical compensation for your injury.